Summer Fun at Lakes

 Arizona and Utah

 It’s hard to say whether Glen Canyon National Recreation Area is better known for its waters or for its spectacular red rock shoreline and canyons.
-Find out all there is to do here when you plan your visit and enjoy everything from boating, to swimming, to fishing to backcountry hiking (check the parks eHikes).
+Find out all there is to do here when you plan your visit and enjoy everything from boating, to swimming, to fishing and backcountry hiking (check the parks eHikes).
 Join a guided boat trip to Rainbow Bridge, tour Glen Canyon Dam, rent a houseboat or just relax and enjoy the scenery.
 Visit the park’s YouTube channel to watch videos about all there is to see and do at Glen Canyon.

 Situated between Reno, Nevada, and Sacramento, California, with 72 miles of shoreline and over 1,600 feet deep, outdoor enthusiasts can escape the city heat to the cool elevations of Lake Tahoe in over an hour’s drive.
 Whether paddle boarding from south shore, relaxing on the beach and swimming in the clear blue waters off west shore, waterskiing or sailing from north shore, or even catching a Shakespeare play with Tahoe as your back-drop from the east shore – the Lake Tahoe area has something for everyone.

 As the largest body of water in Colorado, Blue Mesa Reservoir offers nearly 100 miles of shoreline and is the largest trout and Kokanee salmon fishery in the United States.
 Blue Mesa is a popular destination for fishing, as well as other water sports, and with three distinct basins there is room for all activities.
 There are four boat ramps and two marinas available through the end of the season on October 15.
 Be aware, there is a mandatory boat inspection by Colorado Parks and Wildlife personnel to help prevent the spread of invasive species.
-There is plenty of camping and cabin rentals available in nearby Curecanti National Recreation Area; Grand Mesa, Uncompahgre and Gunnison National Forests; Rio Grande National Forest; and the Black Canyon of the Gunnison National Park.
+There are plenty of camping and cabin rentals available in nearby Curecanti National Recreation Area; Grand Mesa, Uncompahgre and Gunnison National Forests; Rio Grande National Forest; and the Black Canyon of the Gunnison National Park.

 Come try wake surfing at beautiful Lake Sidney Lanier just north of Atlanta.
 You start in the water with a rope tied to a boat, but once you get up on your surfboard you toss the rope back and simply ride the big wake.
 Boaters place ballast in the boat in order to create an extra large wake, and navigate the boat more slowly than for waterskiing.
 For safety, be sure to wear a life vest.
 Book a campsite in advance at one of the lake's six campgrounds.

 Just because a lake has steep, inhospitable sides and inconsistent water levels doesn’t mean you can’t have a pleasant place to congregate on the lake.
-The U.S. Army Corps of Engineers at this Idaho reservoir north of Boise partnered with local officials to come up with an innovative idea for a destination dock, an anchored, floating social patio where boat owners can tie off in the middle of this very picturesque lake and gather with their friends.
+The U.S. Army Corps of Engineers at this Idaho reservoir north of Boise partnered with local officials to come up with an innovative idea for a destination dock—an anchored, floating social patio where boat owners can tie off in the middle of this very picturesque lake and gather with their friends.
 The rectangular design with the open center allows swimming without “mixing people with propellers,” creating a safe environment.
 Dworshak Reservoir now hosts six destination docks — all of which were funded by Idaho Parks and Recreation.
 Camping reservations are available on the lake at Dent Acres.

 Just minutes from Boise, Lucky Peak Lake is a popular destination to enjoy all kinds of water sports like fishing, jet skiing, wakeboarding, waterskiing and more.
 Camping, picnic areas, hiking and biking trails, beach areas, playgrounds and five boat ramps offer plenty of access and options.
 The lake is managed by the U.S. Army Corps of Engineers and is flanked by federally owned land along this 12-mile lake.
 The Lucky Peak State Park offers another fun water alternative at the base of the Lucky Peak Dam which forms the Boise River.

 Above St. Louis near Grafton, where the Illinois River and Mississippi River meet, lies the Riverlands, one of America’s best-kept recreational secrets.
 The Upper Mississippi has only 25 percent of the flow that it has further downstream, making for a far more serene experience.
 Kayakers and canoeists can linger in the quiet byways of the river along islands where wildlife abounds; indeed the area is one of the most important parts of the migratory birds’ flyway.
 Visitors will see wildlife galore here, including waterfowl such as pelicans and terns, plus bald eagles, beaver and deer.
 There are kayak rental shops nearby; make sure to rent a life vest as well.
 The U.S. Army Corps of Engineers manage the river here, and host the Riverlands Migratory Bird Sanctuary with the Audubon Society near Alton, Illinois.
-Birders may enjoy our Spotlight article on the Riverlands Bird Sanctuary.

 Why travel to the ocean when you can visit the largest sandy beach in the state of Iowa?
 It’s located at the North Overlook Beach Facility at Lake Red Rock, located along the very popular Volksweg Trail for hikers and bicyclists (the People’s Trail).
 Beach designers brought in 10,000 tons of sand to create the impression of a spacious ocean beach.
 Visitors can bicycle to the beach from other Lake Red Rock recreation sites, or even nearby Pella, they can also play volleyball at two courts and rinse off at indoor and outdoor showers.
 Campers can book sites in advance at four campgrounds on the lake.
-Read more about Lake Red Rock in our Spotlight article.

 Crupi/Share the Experience)

-We hope one day you get a chance to visit our nation’s first national park east of the Mississippi River.
+Discover Acadia National Park, our nation’s first national park east of the Mississippi River.
 The park is home to many interesting plants and animals and has the tallest mountain on the Atlantic coast.
 Ponds and lakes dot the Acadia landscape where you can enjoy fishing, boating, or hiking the granite peaks.
 Grab your bike and pedal near or around one of the lakes or ponds on a carriage road, a type of brokenstone road commonly used at the turn of the 20th century or go swimming at Echo Lake Beach.

 Lakeshore (Jeremy Hendzel/Share

 Sleeping Bear Dunes National Lakeshore offers 65 miles of sand beach, bluffs that tower 450 feet above Lake Michigan, clear inland lakes, unique flora and fauna, immense sand dunes, lush hardwood and conifer forests, meadows, wetlands, streams and bogs.
-It is topped off with a huge helping of history – abandoned farm sites, U.S. Life-Saving Service stations, an island lighthouse and countless shipwrecks to explore.
+It is topped-off with a huge helping of history – abandoned farm sites, U.S. Life-Saving Service stations, an island lighthouse and countless shipwrecks to explore.
 Sleeping Bear was voted the “Most Beautiful Place in America” on ABC Television’s Good Morning America – and it’s not hard to see why.
 A visit to Sleeping Bear is bound to make even the most traveled visitor feel the wonder of our natural world.
-Book your advance camping reservations at Platte River or remote South Manitou Campground, a tent-only, backcountry facility on South Manitou Island reached by a 1.5-hour ferry or boat ride.
+Book your advance camping reservations at Platte River or remote South Manitou Group Campground, a tent-only, backcountry facility on South Manitou Island reached by a 1.5-hour ferry or boat ride.
 Read our Spotlight on Sleeping Bear Dunes.

 In just over an hour from Missoula, Montana, visitors can enjoy the multitude of outdoor activities at the Seeley Lake Area in the Lolo National Forest.
 Start your day off with fishing – both motorized and non-motorized boats are welcome with a boat ramp located at Seeley Lake Campground (first-come, first-served only).
 Families will enjoy a cool dip on a hot day or welcome a lakeside picnic.